 - Completed requirements for the Bachelor’s degree in a college accredited by the proper regional accrediting associations.

-- Taken Introduction to Psychology, an introductory statistics course, and at least two additional courses in psychology.
-(Research Methods or Experimental Psychology preferred).
+- Taken Introduction to Psychology, a statistics course, a research methods course, and at least two additional courses in psychology.

 - A 3.0 (4.0 scale) cumulative grade point average or higher on undergraduate work.

 - Minimum Graduate Record Exam (GRE) scores of 147 on the Verbal section and 146 on the Quantitative section.

 - A personal statement that includes a description of career goals, reasons for applying for graduate study at Georgia Southern University, a list of academic achievements, non-academic achievements, relevant work experience, a self-evaluation of maturity level and character.
 Your personal statement should include the names of at least two faculty members with whom you would like to gain research experience, with an explanation of your choices for research and thesis mentorship.

 - Recommendations from three individuals who can speak of the applicant’s undergraduate academic performance, potential for graduate study, and maturity level and character.
 At least one recommendation letter must be written by a faculty member.